anyshake/homepage/docs/AnyShake Observer/installation.md

 These steps work on most Linux distributions, but for some embedded Linux systems, you may need to make some changes.

-To use AnyShake Observer without root privileges, you need add current user to `dialout` group:
+To use AnyShake Observer without root privileges, you need to add current user to `dialout` group:

 ```bash
 $ sudo usermod -a -G dialout $USER